Atelier Bow-Wow: House Tower

-Located in Shinagawa-ku district of Tokyo, the House Tower, setting back from the street and rising over 11 metres in height, occupies only an 18.5m2 building area of its constrained 42m2 site.
-With its unique ‘tallness’ and seemingly irrational openings, this re-enforced concrete building somehow resembles a ‘one-eyed monster’, hiding awkwardly in the neighbourhood, sneaking around behind obviously ‘shorter’ counterparts, as if trying to find a chance to escape.
+Located in Shinagawa-ku district of Tokyo, the House Tower, Situated on a constrained 42-square-meter site, the building is set back from the street and stands over 11 meters tall, occupying a building area (footprint) of 18.5 square meters.
+It is characterized by its prominent height relative to the surrounding low-rise structures and its irregularly arranged opening.

 Due to the site constraints, the house breaks from the conventional architecture planning, and is articulated as a single volume.
 The different space of a common house is not defined by walls but by 10 small staggering levels, each with its own purpose and all connected by a floating “step-plate hung on steel rods” staircase; thus the primary functions of this house are allocated to these ‘landings’.
 The staircase also divides the house lengthwise into two areas.
 The furniture and fixtures are carefully aligned to the areas at the rear, leaving the other side “clear, flexible and without built-in installations.”

 Despite the apparent ‘individuality’ of the building, the oversized front window “resonates with the scale of the cityscape outside”, while having a conversation with an adjacent neighbour's arched roof.